'Magnificent Mary' assured of 8th world medal, enters semifinals

 The Indian's huge reservoir of experience came in handy as she swung her right arm masterfully to connect well-placed hooks.
 Her straight punches were as effective and regularly pierced through Victoria's reasonably strong defense.
 With this, Mary Kom bettered her own record as the most successful boxer in the history of the marquee tournament.

-The Manipuri, in terms of a number of medals won, is, in fact, numero uno cutting across both the men's and women's competitions.
-Cuban icon Felix Savon is the most successful in the men's event with seven medals -- six gold and silver.

-Entering into this edition, Mary Kom had six gold and silver in her kitty but this is the first time, she has secured a world medal in the 51kg category.
+Entering into this edition, she had six gold and a silver in her kitty but this is the first time, the Manipuri has secured a world medal in the 51kg category.
 She had finished a quarterfinalist in this division in the past.
 The latest achievement has only added to her ever-growing legend.

 Besides six world titles, Mary Kom's incredible career is also studded with an Olympic bronze medal (2012), five Asian titles, gold medals at the Asian Games and the Commonwealth Games, besides numerous other international top finishes.
 This year alone, she won gold medals at the India Open in Guwahati and President's Cup in Indonesia.